-The Nevada Clean Indoor Air Act does not apply to gaming areas of casinos, but does apply in all other areas.
-Smoking is still allowed on the gaming floor of casinos, where children are prevented from loitering by law.
-However, the operator of these facilities can designate separate rooms or areas on or within the gaming floor as non-smoking.
-For example, many casinos now voluntarily offer smoke-free poker rooms and sportsbooks.
+The Nevada Clean Indoor Air Act does not apply to gaming areas of casinos.
+Smoking and vaping are still allowed in these areas; however, a casino operator can designate separate rooms or areas within the establishment as nonsmoking or nonvaping.
+For example, many casinos now voluntarily offer smoke-free poker rooms.